menzerath/upandrunning2/README.md

 | 4xx           | Error    |
 | 5xx           | Error    |

 **Notice**: Some websites or applications may not respond correctly to a HEAD-request.
+In this case you need to adjust the used Check-Method to a GET-request.

 ## API